ess-dg/mg_analysis_notebook/README.md

 # Multi-Grid detector: data analysis framework & jupyter notebooks

 Notebook for analysis of Multi-Grid data.
-Contains a codebase used by notebooks for the following measurements:
+Contains the codebase used by notebooks for the following measurements:

 - V20
 - Utgård